javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 Making tests separate is useful to get more information about what's going on, so the second variant is better.

-And besides that, there's one more rule good to follow.
+And besides that, there's one more rule that's good to follow.

 **One test checks one thing.**

-If we look at the test and see two independent checks in it -- better to split it into two simpler ones.
+If we look at the test and see two independent checks in it, it's better to split it into two simpler ones.

 So let's continue with the second variant.